-The goal of the program is to promote significant doctoral-level research into major areas of SLS — analysis, learning, use and pedagogy.
+The goal of the program is to promote significant doctoral-level research into major areas of SLS — analysis, learning, use and education.
 We need to know more about how second languages are learned, how they should be taught, and what psychological and sociological factors influence their acquisition.
 We need a better understanding of language styles, dialect variation, and a host of other areas.
-Knowledge in this field has a significant impact on such matters as proficiency assessment, program organization, teaching methodologies, legal and social policy issues concerning language, and our understanding of the nature of language.
+Knowledge in this field has a significant impact on such matters as proficiency assessment, program organization, language teaching methodologies, legal and social policy issues concerning language, and our understanding of the nature of language.

 1. Content-Knowledge Mastery.
 The courses in the program are organized into four areas of specialization, of which students concentrate on three as appropriate to their academic goals.
 Each PhD graduate will develop and exhibit mastery of the knowledge bases in three of these four broad areas of Second Language Studies: